muhon9/Invoice-Software-MERN/README.md

 ## 🎯 About

-I have started this project before 2 years with the purpose of learning how to structure a full stack application wiht React and Expressjs<br/>
+I have started this project 1 year ago with the purpose of learning how to structure a full stack application with React and Expressjs<br/>

 For lack of clear concept i paused it after implementing some features.
 In the next few months i have tried to clear my basic concepts.
 Now it will be a great time to start the project again and try to implement what i have learned in past few months. <br/>